bartoszzuk/BrokenLamportBakery/README.md

 $ mvn clean test
 ```

-Chceck folder *target/interleave* for any interleavings which resulted in the failure of the tests.
+Check folder *target/interleave* for any interleavings which resulted in the failure of the tests.